hdlx/AltAppSwitcher/README.md

 - **Make**\
 Make is part of MinGW.
 - *(Optional) mt.exe:*\
-To run the deploy script, we need Microsoft's `mt.exe`.
+To deploy (Makefile `deploy` target), we need Microsoft's `mt.exe`.
 This tool is used to embed manifest in exe.
-The application runs fine with external manifest (when building without calling the deploy script). `mt.exe` is part of the Windows SDK.
+The application runs fine with external manifest (when Makefile `deploy` target). `mt.exe` is part of the Windows SDK.
 ### Building:
 - Clone the repository.
 - Open a terminal at the root of the repository.